MrStahlfelge/gdx-gameanalytics/README.md

 Don't forget to add calls to `stopSession()` and `startSession()` in your game's `pause()` and `resume()` methods.

-On Android, you can use the convinience class AndroidGameAnalytics which sets up platform, version and device information for you.
+On Android, you can use the convinience class `AndroidGameAnalytics` which sets up platform, version and device information for you.
+If you want to use GA for crash reporting, call its `registerUncaughtExceptionHandler()` method.

 Submit events with the public `submit...` methods.